Ristar-art/restaurantApp/README.md

 # How the project works

-Command to star the app is:
+Command to start the app is:
 ```
 npm start
 ```